cassimirodev/cassimirodev/README_en.md

   [Portuguese version](README.md)

 Hello!
 My name is Eduardo, I'm 19 years old and I'm studying Systems Analysis and Development at FICR.
 I'm in the third semester.
-I'm interested in web development and I'm currently learning JavaScript and TypeScript.
-I also have an interest in Java.
+I'm interested in web development.

 <div>
   <h3> ⌨️ Languages </h3>